jovoro/goslurm/README.md

 ### Authentication for running the tests
 In order to avoid including the authentication information in the repository, the tests read both the token and username from the `SLURM_USER` and
-`SLURM_TOKEN` environment variables respectively.
+`SLURM_JWT` environment variables respectively.
 If any of them isn't defined the tests will fail with an informative message.
 As always, you can either define them for the entire shell session with `export SLURM_USER=foo` or you can just define them when invoking `go test` with:

-    $ SLURM_USER=foo SLURM_TOKEN=topSecret go test
+    $ SLURM_USER=foo SLURM_JWT=topSecret go test

 Remember the `go test` command should be invoked from the `v0038/test` directory!